vincentjordan27/FootballApps/README.md

 # FootballApps

-This Repository is kotlin code for Android Football Apps
+This Repository is Kotlin code for Android Football Apps using data from TheSportDb API